|

 will not be reinfested.
 An Insect Growth Regulator is truly the answer to the

-clippings the next couple of times that you mow the lawn.
-The ARCHER is bonded to them, they become
+question: FLEAS?
+Never Again!
+NOTE: After application of ARCHER, be sure to leave the grass clippings the next couple of times that you mow the lawn.
+The ARCHER is bonded to them, they become part of the dirt layer and that is where the eggs and larvae are.

 The adult flea will either die of old age, or the pet may